Mishiranu/Dashchan-Meta/README.md

 # Dashchan Extensions

-This repository is designed to store Dashchan extensions source code.
+This repository is designed to store Dashchan extensions source code and themes.

 The source code is available in specific branch for every extension.